 Data Processing Agreement

-This Data Processing Agreement and its Annex (“DPA”) reflects the parties’ agreement with respect to the Processing of Personal Data by Binary Defense Systems, LLC (“Binary Defense”) on behalf of Client in connection with the Services under the Master Services Agreement or applicable SOWs between Binary Defense and Client (collectively, the “Agreement”).
+This Data Processing Agreement and its Annex (“DPA”) reflects the parties’ agreement with respect to the Processing of Personal Data by Binary Defense Systems, Inc. (“Binary Defense”) on behalf of Client in connection with the Services under the Master Services Agreement or applicable SOWs between Binary Defense and Client (collectively, the “Agreement”).